 If you’ve come to Singapore to live the Crazy Rich Asian lifestyle, splurge on a fancier hotel!
 These hotels offer a more premium experience with amenities like private plunge pools, large terraces and high-end bathroom products.

-Bookmark our Singapore itinerary for a post-pandemic vacation
+Bookmark our Singapore itinerary for your next vacation